Digital Learning Task Force: Where Are We Two Years Later?

 Digital Learning Task Force Overview

 In 2012, Governor Nathan Deal formed the Digital Learning Task Force (DLTF) by executive order to develop a comprehensive strategy to improve student achievement through digital learning in Georgia’s K-12 schools.
-The task force released its final report on December 17, 2013 with twelve recommendations, divided into the following three areas:
+The task force released its on December 17, 2013 with twelve recommendations, divided into the following three areas:

 Digital Content and Courses